theopomies/rust_exercism/README.md

 ## Structure

-Each folder contains a problem/exercise detailed in it's `README`, `Cargo.toml` to install the right dependencies, a `tests` folder with _tests_ and a `lib.rs` file with my solution.t
+Each folder contains a problem/exercise detailed in it's `README`, `Cargo.toml` to install the right dependencies, a `tests` folder with _tests_ and a `lib.rs` file with my solution.